Gut yeast infection in your intestines: Adjust your diet!

 The most effective treatment against a gut yeast infection is aimed at stopping overgrowth.
 The first step is to restore your intestinal flora so that no more toxins are released into your bloodstream.

 To restore your intestinal flora, you primarily do by following a dietary chart of carbohydrates.
-This is also called an anti gut yeast diet and is quite effective is stopping a gut yeast infection.
+This is also called an anti gut yeast diet and is quite effective in stopping a gut yeast infection.

-However, with diet alone it may take some time before the balance is restored.
-Therefore, you can also supplement the diet with anti-fungal agents such as oregano oil, caprylic acid and probiotics.
+However, with diet alone, it may take some time before the balance is restored.
+Therefore, you can also supplement the diet with anti-fungal agents such as oregano oil, caprylic acid, and probiotics.
 Some supplements contain all of these constituents, allowing you to get a faster yeast infection.

-However, too fast is definitely not recommended.
+However, too fast is not recommended.
 When gut yeast is killed too fast, yeast can kill gut yeasts that are off symptoms.
 This means that there are too many toxins released in your blood all at one time, leaving the liver intact.

 Gut yeast that are off symptoms

 - Gastrointestinal complaints